 FedEx ATP Rankings COVID-19 Adjustments FAQ

-The FedEx ATP Rankings were first adjusted in early summer from the traditional 12-month ranking to a Best of 22-month ranking with the goal of preserving the principles of merit, fairness and mobility despite the disruption caused by COVID-19.
+The FedEx ATP Rankings were first adjusted in early summer from the traditional 12-month ranking to a Best of 22-month ranking with the goal of preserving the principles of merit and fairness despite the disruption caused by COVID-19.
 (The FedEx ATP Rankings were frozen from 16 March 2020, just days after the Tour was suspended, until 24 August 2020.)

 In October 2020, due to ongoing COVID-19 concerns, ATP announced that it would move to a Best of 24-month ranking, extending the current ranking approach through and including the week of 1 March 2021.
 All events continue to be non-mandatory through this period.